sonnyhcl/L2L/README.md

 <strong>Context Sharing</strong> and <strong>Policies</strong> are introduced to enable  serverless-based <strong>Cross-Enterprise
 Coordinators</strong> in the cloud to deal with dynamic changes among services across enterprises.
 We experimented our prototype around a real SSP problem on shipping along the Yangtze river to validate the effectiveness and efficiency of L2L framework.
-The main system features are outlined as following.
+The main system features are outlined as follows:
 ### 1. How to capture Iot events,and other asynchronous events
 <ul>
    <li>